linmeishang/docker-mindstep/README.md

 cd DataPreparation
 ```

-Then use ls command cd command to navigate to the newly created folder DataPreparation_YYYYMMDDhhmm and Model_YYYYMMDDhhmm, where the trained model is saved.
+Then use ls command and cd command to navigate to the newly created folder DataPreparation_YYYYMMDDhhmm and Model_YYYYMMDDhhmm, where the trained model is saved.

 ## Step 7:  Copy everything in this container.

-You have to jump out from the container first using:
+You have to jump out from the container first by using:

 ```
 exit